 4. Sales projections – how are they calculated?

 Unlike costs, franchisors can’t know what sales you will achieve with 100 percent certainty – there are too many variables, including your own performance.
 It’s therefore important for you to ask how any sales projections were calculated to know how much reliance you can place on them in making your buying decision.

 Were sales projections based on existing franchisee sales currently being achieved within the system?
 Is your site or territory directly comparable to others?
 Are the projections based on trading in New Zealand or overseas outlets?
 Businesses often take time to get established, so how long does it usually take to reach expected sales levels?
 What are the assumptions used to create the sales projections – eg, operate 6 days a week for 10 hours a day, or 5 days a week for 8 hours a day?

-In another article on this site, Dean Madsen of Westpac points out that a franchise which has good benchmarking processes in place can provide valuable insights.
+A franchise which has good benchmarking processes in place can provide valuable insights.
 Beyond that, consulting an accountant who has experience with, and data on, the franchise you are seeking to buy can assist in this process.
 Finding like-for-like comparisons from actual data can create realistic sales expectations and targets for you, so that you know from the start what you need to achieve each week and can measure your progress.
 Talking to other franchisees in the system can give you insights about realistic sales levels and what you need to do to cover your wages and finance your borrowings.
 Having realistic expectations is essential.

 5. How do I pay taxes & GST?

 There are two main reasons for business failure: the first is lack of capital, so choose a business you can afford in the first place.
 The second, however, can creep up on you – not planning for your tax obligations.
 That’s why you need to work through a number of key questions with your accountant before you start your business.